-The Company is developing a new solar farm on EPCOR owned land near its existing E.L.
+The Company is developing a solar farm on EPCOR owned land adjacent to its existing E.L.
 Smith WTP.
-The solar farm, which is expected to have a peak generation capacity of 12 megawatts, will generate "green" energy to help power the E.L.
+The solar farm, which is expected to have a rated generation capacity of 13.6 megawatts with a 4 megawatts battery energy storage system, will generate "green" energy to help power the E.L.
 Smith WTP.
-The project has received approval from the AUC.
-The project also required approval of a re-zoning application by the City.
-On September 1, 2020, Enoch Cree Nation and EPCOR signed a memorandum of understanding to signify our commitment to work together in the spirit of reconciliation and collaboration.
-On October 19, 2020, Edmonton City Council, after a public hearing, voted to rezone the property which would allow for the development of the solar farm.
-In December 2020, an opponent of the project, Edmonton River Valley Conservation Coalition, filed a judicial review of City Council's re-zoning approval alleging that the City erred in failing to apply the deemed essential test as set out in the North Saskatchewan River Valley Area Redevelopment Plan Bylaw.
-The review application is expected to be heard in the second or third quarter of 2021.
-EPCOR plans to start construction in early 2021.
+The project has received all requisite approvals including approval on the re-zoning application from the Edmonton City Council after public hearing and a development permit from the City.
+In December 2020, an opponent of the project, Edmonton River Valley Conservation Coalition Society (ERVCCS), filed a judicial review of City Council's re-zoning approval alleging that the City erred in failing to apply the deemed essential test as set out in the North Saskatchewan River Valley Area Redevelopment Plan Bylaw.
+The judicial review application was heard in November 2021 and a decision was received by EPCOR in early January 2022 dismissing the ERVCCS' application.
+ERVCCS has appealed the dismissal of their judicial review application to the Alberta Court of Appeal, which is expected to be heard at the end of 2022.
+EPCOR commenced construction on the project in the second quarter of 2021 and anticipates energization of the system in mid-2022.